 The Yum List only includes spots that are worth a visit.
 If it's not good, it doesn't get posted.
 It's a quick resource where you can find the best places to stay, eat and spa around Malaysia and the world.
 The Yum List saves you time and money as all of the groundwork has already been done for you.
 Research is taken seriously.
 Only things that our writers have tried personally are documented.
-No payment is taken for any write up on The Yum List.
+No payment is taken for any write up on The Yum List and don't allow any advertisements.
 We try to be specific with our recommendations narrowing them down to particular aspects of a location.
 For example, sometimes a restaurant might be recommended for one dish only, or a bar for one cocktail, a spa for their signature treatment or a hotel only for their Executive Club.
 We believe in propagating the good, by promoting the good.
-We like places that engage in socially responsible practices such as recycling, sourcing local organic produce or who actively participate in programs to help the community.
+We like places that engage in socially responsible practices such as recycling, sourcing local organic produce and who actively participate in programs to help the community.
 These places will always have a place on The Yum List.
 We don't like places that sell shark's fin or any other endangered species.
 We prefer grass fed meat over grain fed and preferably free range and organic too.
 We like places that celebrate plants and make healthy food deliciously.
 We also like a good drop of wine and strongly support biodynamic and sustainable farming practices.

 Monica TindallMonica is the world wide editor and driving force of The Yum List.
 Growing up in countryside Australia, surrounded by farmers and a family who grew much of their own food, she feels as though she has an appreciation of where her food comes from and a taste for 'real' food.
 Some of her favourite things to do as a child were to pick peaches from her neighbour's trees and go yabbying (fishing for crayfish).
 Shunning overly processed products that come in plastic and cardboard, she prefers local farmer's markets and will buy directly from the source and organic whenever she can.
 Attempts at growing her own food on her apartment balcony have had mixed results.
 But she's not giving up.
 With Degrees and Masters in Education she sees that the path to a happier, harmonious society is through knowledge and awareness.
 One of her goals for The Yum List is to help educate and 'grow the good.'

-Sixteen years as an expat and 20 years of world travel have given her taste buds a worldly cultivation.
+Eighteen years as an expat and 22 years of world travel have given her taste buds a worldly cultivation.
 She loves the freshness of Thai and Vietnamese food, the rustic preparation and use of local seasonal ingredients in Italian, the care and technique that goes into French cuisine, the inventiveness of modern Australian menus and the connection of foods to geography in Latin America.
 While personally choosing to eat foods that are healthy for herself and for the environment she will try anything within reason (no endangered animals).
 She has a weakness for desserts, cheese, bread, high-end alcohol and has been known to enjoy a good wine paired dinner and champagne brunch or three.

-No longer in her backpacker years, her taste for classy accommodation and spa treatments continues to grow.
+No longer in her backpacker years, her taste for luxury accommodation and spa treatments continues to grow.
 While she enjoys the facilities and services of 5 star accommodation, luxury boutique hotels are her preference for stays.
 She admires hoteliers who honour the local area by maintaining connections to the community both in staffing, architecture, services and culture.
 Socially responsible organizations looking to make minimal, if not beneficial, impact on their surroundings are held in high esteem.

 Caning JaramilloCaning Jaramillo (alias hubby) is the support and carnivorous taste buds of The Yum List.
 His chief role is charming and entertaining fellow dinner guests and hosts with occasional chauffeuring, bag handling and "staying out of the shot" duties thrown in.
 Caning’s family used to own a supermarket in Caracas, Venezuela so he spent much of his childhood surrounded by products and tasting food and beverages for possible supply to the community.
 His passion for food and travel encouraged him to study Tourism alongside Business Administration as a young adult.
-He has travelled around the world for more than 15 years looking for new flavors and experiences.
-Being a man of all trades he has had careers in Education, Oil & Gas and Banking.
+He has travelled around the world for more than 17 years looking for new flavors and experiences.
+Being a man of all trades he has had careers in Education, Oil and Gas and Banking.
 Sailing, flying and sports are his extra curricular passions.
 He is a sensational salsa dancer - music runs through his Latino blood - and his comfort foods are those with a South American and Spanish influence.
 Recent cuisines tickling his taste buds are those from Japan and France and innovative foods using science to bring the dining experience to an unexpected level.
 While eating out excites him, he is just as happy staying in savouring a home cooked meal with friends and sipping on a well aged whisky or rum.

 |Kristin Cosgrove and Family|